donkirkby/chess-kit/raw_rules/new_rules.md

 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

-## Manna Chess
+## Adrenaline Chess
-The god of war drops manna after every capture, and manna can make any piece a king.
+What if taking your opponent's piece frightened the others so much that they became more aggressive?
+Every time you take a piece, you have to choose one of the remaining pieces to get an adrenaline rush, and adrenaline can make any piece a king.
 This game adds a little chaos to chess, and accelerates the end game.

 ### Equipment
-A standard chess set, a standard set of 24 checkers, and two dice.
+A standard chess set and a standard set of 24 checkers.
 The checkers must be stackable, and you must be able to stack a chess piece on top of the checkers.
 Coins or poker chips would also work, as long as they fit inside the chess board squares.

 ### Setup
 Set up the chess pieces in the standard start position, and randomly choose who will play white.
-Place the 24 checkers and the dice beside the board.
+Place the checkers beside the board.

 ### Play
-All the regular chess rules apply, plus you get to drop manna after one of your pieces is captured.
-If one or more of your pieces were just captured, start your turn by pointing to one of the four corners of the board.
-Then roll two dice to decide which file (column) the manna will land on.
-The corner you're pointing to is 3, then count up across the board to the number you rolled.
-Rolls of 2, 11, or 12 miss the board, and you get no manna.
-Then roll the two dice again to decide which rank (row) the manna will land on.
-Again, you're pointing at 3, and count up across the board to 10.
-If manna lands on the board, add a checker to that square.
-The colour of the checker doesn't matter.
-If that square has a chess piece or other checkers on it, add the new checker to the stack.
+All the regular chess rules apply, plus you must give an adrenaline rush after captures.
+If you captured one or more pieces, end your turn by placing a checker under one of your opponent's remaining pieces.
+The colour of the checker doesn't matter, and you may stack multiple checkers under a piece.

-In the following example, white just captured a pawn with the bishop, so now black points to the bottom-left corner and rolls a 7 and a 6.
-Counting from the left, the 7 puts it on the e file.
-Counting from the bottom, the 6 puts it on e4.
+In the following example, white just captured a pawn with the bishop, and finishes the turn by adding a checker under the pawn at h7.

     r n b q k b n r
     . p p p p p p p